LSSTDESC/tom_desc/README.md

 you're running your queries.)
 As in the example above, you can append a single number (after a slash) to pull down the information for that one object or source; that number is (respectively) diaObjectId or diaSourceId.
-(For the Trutht table, pass the relevant diaSourceId.)
+(For the Truth table, pass the relevant diaSourceId.)

 If you want low-level access to the database by sending SQL queries, you can read the database via a thin web API; see